-Further information can be found on at the website of Directorate of Immigration here.
+Further information can be found on the website of the Directorate of Immigration here.

 When is the application deadline for exchange students?

-May 15th for the admission to Fall Semester starting in August.
+15 May for admission to the fall semester starting in August.

-November 15th for admission to Spring Semester starting in January of the following year.
+15 November for admission to the spring semester starting in January of the following year.

 When does the semester begin?

-The Fall semester begins at the middle/late of August and the Spring semester at the beginning of January.
+The fall semester begins in mid/late August and the spring semester at the beginning of January.
 Please check the Academic Calendar

 Are all the courses taught in English?

 Each semester a number of courses are taught in English.
 Course descriptions are available here.

 When is the perfect time for me to arrive in Iceland?